mjpernot/merge-repo/README.md

 # Features:
-  * Merge a local repository into an existing remote repository.
+  * Merge a outside local repository into an existing remote repository.

 # Prerequisites: